-Detailed Deployment Steps for Cloud Access Software are described in respective Windows and Linux Administration Guides for Graphics and Standard Anyware Agents respectively.
+Detailed Deployment Steps for Cloud Access Software are described in respective Windows and Linux Administration Guides for Graphics and Standard PCoIP Agents respectively.
 Instructions for using Cloud Access Manager with an on-premises deployment are detailed in the Cloud Access Manager Administration Guide.
 Cloud Access Manager enables highly-scalable and cost-effective Cloud Access Software deployments by managing cloud compute costs and brokering PCoIP connections to remote workstations.
 The high-level deployment process is as follows:

 - 1. Procure Cloud Access Software licenses. - 2.
 Install the necessary GPU drivers (if required depending on need). - 3.
 Install the appropriate Cloud Access Software Agent and activate the Cloud Access Software license during installation. - 4.
 Install Cloud Access Software on your host device and activate licenses. - 5.
 Setup and verify the Cloud Access Connector, see Setting up the Cloud Access Connector Server and Verifying the Cloud Access Connector Server. - 6.
-Download the Anyware Connector, see Downloading the Anyware Connector. - 7.
+Download the Cloud Access Connector component files from Teradici, see Downloading the Cloud Access Connector. - 7.
 Obtain a Cloud Access Connector token, see Obtaining a Cloud Access Connector Token. - 8.
-Install the Anyware Connector, see Installing the Cloud Access Connector. - 9.
-Connect to the Anyware Manager Admin Console to manage your remote workstations and deployments, see Connecting to the Anyware Manager Admin Console.
+Install the Cloud Access Connector, see Installing the Cloud Access Connector. - 9.
+Connect to the Cloud Access Manager Admin Console to manage your remote workstations and deployments, see Connecting to the Cloud Access Manager Admin Console.

-Anyware Manager Deployment Scripts
+Cloud Access Manager Deployment Scripts

-HP Anyware has an open Github repository that contains a collection of scripts that simplify the setup, installation and usage of Anyware Manager.
+Teradici has an open github repository that contains a collection of scripts that simplify the setup, installation and usage of Cloud Access Manager.
 This repository enables users to set-up the necessary cloud resource (networking, firewalls, NAT gateway, storage buckets, etc), as well as Domain Controllers, Cloud Access Connectors and remote workstations from scratch to produce a working environment for testing and evaluation purposes.
+For information on how to access this repo, see Cloud Access Manager Deployment Scripts.